-According to reports, the attack involved seven tanks and eleven infantry fighting vehicles. forces destroyed seven pieces of Russian equipment.
+According to reports, the attack involved seven tanks and eleven infantry fighting vehicles.
+Ukrainian forces destroyed seven pieces of Russian equipment.

 Interfax, a state-controlled news agency, reported that Dmitry Peskov, spokesperson for the Russian media said: “We see a great deal of contradictory data.”